lanl/SEPIA/README.md

 Follow one of these examples but plugging in your own data.

 ### Install package locally
-After cloning git repo, use the following command from this directory to install locally.

-`pip install -e .[sepia]`

  I recommend doing this inside a python conda environment.
  The packages installed in the development environment are listed in `environment.yml`.
 Use `conda env create -f environment.yml` to create the environment, then activate as `source activate sepia` before installing sepia.

+Then use the following command from this directory to install sepia locally.

+`pip install -e .[sepia]`

 ### Documentation
 You can build it locally if you wish following docs/README.md, or view version on